steadman1/my-written-portfolio/README.md

    ➡️ <a href="https://www.instagram.com/p/Ca8nGnIAZXg/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==">Watch the full "French Touch" animation on my Instagram!!</a>
 </p>

+The French Touch animation (heavily inspired by Daft Punk) is the story of Daft Punk's song "Digital Love" shown through the visual narrative I created with two short scenes.
+Although the animation is packed with meaning, the narrative is about the unresolved dreams of the Daft Punk characters and how love has escaped them.
+I portrayed this loss through the desert scene with the lonely helmet as the previous scene fades to black as if to say the memory shown is stored only within the helmet.
+Then, as the camera zooms out, it's clear the dreams of the character derived from those lost memories have now been deserted and left to wither away whether intentional or not.

 #### Backyard In a Blue Void
 <p align="center">